 Vegetarian Farro Sloppy Joes

 Easy and super tasty vegetarian farro sloppy joes!
-This meatless spin on the classic dish is full of chewy farro for a meaty texture and is packed with flavor from spices and seasonings!
+This meatless spin on the classic dish is full of chewy farro for a meaty texture and is packed with flavor from spices and seasonings.
+Dairy free and vegan.

 You didn’t think we were done talking about farro, now did you?

-So this brings me back to farro.
-I’ve really been loving playing around with it in the kitchen.
+And I’ve really been loving playing around with farro in the kitchen.

 About These Vegetarian Sloppy Joes